-The traffic light system that was originally announced by the Government on the 7th May has been updated on Thursday 24 June, and now includes Malta, the Balearic islands (Formentera, Ibiza, Mallorca, Menorca) and Madeira, which will move to the Green Watchlist at 4am on Wednesday 30 June.
+The traffic light system that was originally announced by the Government on the 7th May has been updated and the Green List now includes Australia, Austria, Balearic islands (Formentera, Ibiza, Mallorca, Menorca), Bermuda, Brunei, Bulgaria, Madeira, Malta, Croatia, Germany, Slovenia, Slovakia, Latvia, Romania, Norway, and several Caribbean islands, such as Anguilla, Antigua and Barbuda, Barbados, Cayman Islands, Dominica, and Turks and Caicos Islands.
+Travellers to the green list countries need to provide a negative test before they return as well as on day two after they land; they also have to to submit their contact details to health officials.
 The full Green List of Countries (as well as Amber and Red Lists) is listed on this page of the UK Government's website: Red, amber and green list rules for entering England

 Green: Before you travel back to England you must: take a COVID-19 test; book and pay for a day 2 COVID-19 test – to be taken after arrival in England; complete a passenger locator form.
 On arrival in England you must take a COVID-19 test on or before day 2 after you arrive.
 Children aged 4 and under do not need to take this test.
 You do not need to quarantine unless the test result is positive.
 You must quarantine if NHS Test & Trace informs you that you travelled to England with someone who has tested positive for COVID-19.